Baqend/guide/src/index.md

 });
 ```

-For further reading on persisting and loading strategies see the [persistence](#persistence) chapter.
+For further information on persisting and loading strategies see the [persistence](#persistence) chapter.

 ## Embedded Objects
-The second type of objects are Embeddables.
+The second type of objects are embeddables.
 Embedded objects can be used within an entity or a
 collection like a list or map.
-Embeddables do not have an id and can only exist within an entity.
+They do not have an id and can only exist within an entity.
 Embeddables will be
-saved, loaded and updated with there owning entity and will be persisted together with its owning entity.
+saved, loaded and updated with their owning entity and will be persisted together with it.

 Embedded objects can be created and used like entity objects.
 ```js